jackguoxz/ItineraryService/README.md

 Floyd Warshall Algorithm is used to compute the Shortest way(in time and in connections ) to travel from one city to another in a graph.

 RestTemplate is used when the API in UI service(Itinerary-Rest) call API in business service (Itinerary-Service).The RestTemplate is the central class within the Spring framework for executing synchronous HTTP requests on the client side.

+JpaRepository is used to save the itnerary data.
+JpaRepository is a JPA specific extension of Repository.
+It contains the full API of CrudRepository and PagingAndSortingRepository.
+So it contains API for basic CRUD operations and also API for pagination and sorting.